 Applying for jobs has never been an easy task.
 Firstly, there’s the search-and-discover phase.
 Then there are the application forms and CVs to send off, not to mention the prospect you’ll never hear back.
 Now, you can add skills testing into the mix.
 Two words that strike fear into the hearts of many a job applicant.

 But hang on.
 Skills testing may be viewed as beneficial for employers, but they are just as beneficial for applicants.
 We look at three ways you can take advantage of these tests to help steer you towards the right job for your skillset, experience, and personality.

-1: they can save you time
+1: skill testing can save you time

 When you apply for a job, you’re applying based on the scant information contained within the job advert.
 In many cases, this can be sparse.
 Since we spend a third of our lives at work (never mind the travel time added on), most of us would agree we’d like to spend our time doing work we enjoy.

 Ideally, you should tailor your CV to suit the job you are applying for.
 You should also do some research into that business, so you are aware of its values and direction.
 Even then, you may not know whether you are a good fit until you reach the interview stage.

 Skills testing helps filter out those who are unsuitable for the role they are applying for.
 It could be they are not suitably qualified or do not have the personality the employer is looking for.
 If you are not selected for interview following the tests, you can assume you’ve saved time.
 Perhaps that role was not best suited to you after all.

 2: skill testing can focus on three separate areas

 Depending on the employer, you may be required to take one or more of these tests: